kiranraoboinapally/java-web-dev-practice/java/concepts_md/oops.md

 A **class** in Java enables **modularity** and **reusability**:

-- Once a class is defined, it can be reused in various places across the codebase, promoting modularity.
+- Once a class is defined, it can be reused across different parts of the code, promoting modularity.
-- **Code Reuse**: You can create multiple instances (objects) of a class, each with different data, but sharing the same structure and behavior.
+- **Code Reuse**: Multiple objects (instances) of the same class can be created, each with different data, but sharing the same structure and behavior.
-- This makes it easy to extend and modify behavior by altering the class and not rewriting code across the entire application.
+- This promotes easy extensions and changes to the class, reducing code duplication.

 ---